 - voluntary counselling at a charitable organisation, for over 3 years, working with adults suffering from anxiety, depression, childhood issues, abuse, relationship problems, bereavement and much more.

-- I have completed a course with Cruse bereavement
+- completed a course with Cruse bereavement and worked with them

 - Private practice